CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa/qa_cmaq_run_pcluster.md

 Rscript compare_EQUATES_benchmark_output_CMAS_pcluster.r
 ```

+Note: your plots will be created based on the setting of the output directory in the script

+An example set of scripts are available, but these instructions can be modified to use the output generated in the script above.

-To view the PDF plots use the command
+To view the PDF plots use the command:

 ```
 cd /shared/pcluster-cmaq/qa_scripts/qa_plots
-gio open OH_MAPS_EPAv5.3.3wGCC_vs_CMASv5.3.3wGCC.pdf
+gio open O3_MAPS_CMAQv5.3.3*.pdf
 ```

 To convert the PDF to a jpeg image use the script convert.csh.